 The aim of the ‘Common Ground’ network is to link and inform those in North Pembrokeshire who are interested in the spiritual side of life.
-You are invited, via the ‘contact us’ page, to contribute details of spirituality events which will be posted on this site and sent out automatically by email to over 130 local contacts.
+You are invited, via the ‘contact us’ page, to contribute details of events with a ‘spirit/soul’ content which will be posted on this site and sent out automatically by email to over 130 local contacts.

 A key element to Common Ground is that we may be on different paths, but we are willing to listen and learn from each other in a spirit of dialogue – to share what we have in common and to respect the differences.
 One of the most difficult problems in sharing is the different words we use for describing the spiritual experience.
 Each tradition has its own language.

 Common Ground was started by Don & Jayne MacGregor in 2009.
 The website manager is Don MacGregor, a retired Anglican priest living in St Davids.

 For recent posts and news click here.

 In order to provide this service, we need information about other spirituality events that are happening from St Davids to St Dogmaels.
 Let us know about your event on the ‘Contact us’ page, and we can add it to the list.

 An article adapted from ‘Network News – a guide to inspiring events in North Wales’, August 2010, which fits the ethos of Common Ground.

 “In every neighbourhood, there are people who share a vision of a whole and humane world, and who share a commitment to make this vision a reality.
 In the 1930s, Alice Bailey’s writings predicted the emergence of such a group, as have many others since – one that would transcend all boundaries of nationality, vocation and belief.
 Its members would not necessarily know each other, or even be aware of their own membership, but would be inwardly united in the cause of planetary healing.
 So how can we recognise the members of this group?